-The Boards of Directors of UnipolRe DAC and UnipolSai Assicurazioni SpA, which met on 20 March and 23 March 2023, respectively, approved the plan to merge UnipolRe DAC into UnipolSai Assicurazioni; the transaction in question has no accounting effects on the consolidated financial statements as UnipolRe is a wholly-owned subsidiary.
+The Boards of Directors of UnipolRe DAC and UnipolSai Assicurazioni SpA, which met on 20 March and 23 March 2023, respectively, approved the plan to merge UnipolRe DAC into UnipolSai Assicurazioni.
+This merge, conditional upon the necessary authorisation, has no accounting effects on the consolidated financial statements as UnipolRe is a wholly-owned subsidiary.

-At its meeting on 23 March 2023, the Board of Directors of UnipolSai Assicurazioni SpA approved an industrial project in the long-term rental business with BPER Banca SpA which, inter alia, calls for the integration via merger by incorporation of SIFÀ - Società Italiana Flotte Aziendali SpA (a company belonging to the BPER Group) into UnipolRentalSpA.
+At its meeting on 23 March 2023, the Board of Directors of UnipolSai Assicurazioni SpA approved an industrial project in the long-term rental business with BPER Banca SpA which, inter alia, calls for the integration via merger by incorporation of SIFA - Società Italiana Flotte Aziendali SpA (a company belonging to the BPER Group) into UnipolRenta/SpA.
 This project is part of the "Beyond Insurance Enrichment" strategic area, more specifically the "Mobility" ecosystem, of the "Opening New Ways" 2022-2024 Strategic Plan and is aimed at creating an operator of national significance in the long-term rental sector.
 As a result of this merger, BPER will hold a 20% investment in the share capital of UnipolRental.